Chris Wright: Secretary of Energy

-In September 2025, Wright wrote on social media platform X that solar power cannot meet global energy demands and that covering the entire planet in solar panels would only provide 20% of demand.
-The statement was characterised by New Scientist as "wildly and embarrassingly wrong" as covering only 0.3% of land would be required to provide 100% of global energy demand.
+In September 2025, Wright wrote on social media platform X that "Even if you wrapped the entire planet in a solar panel, you would only be producing 20% of global energy.
+One of the biggest mistakes politicians can make is equating the ELECTRICITY with ENERGY!"
+The statement was characterized by New Scientist as "wildly and embarrassingly wrong", as utilizing 0.3% of land area for the generation of solar power would provide 100% of global energy demand; while the Department of Energy website notes that "The amount of sunlight that strikes the Earth's surface in an hour and a half is enough to handle the entire world's energy consumption for a full year".

 Wright has been critical of plans to achieve net-zero emissions globally by 2050, saying, "Net zero 2050 is just a colossal train wreck … It’s just a monstrous human impoverishment program and of course there is no way it is going to happen."
 He argued that the increase in natural gas production was the "largest driver of decarbonization" in the United States.

 Wright criticized the European Green Deal and advocated for oil and gas exports from the United States to the EU.
 He also criticized net-zero transition in the United Kingdom.
 On September 12, 2025, Wright urged EU member states to stop buying Russian gas and not finance Russia's invasion of Ukraine, saying: "The more we can strangle Russia’s ability to fund this murderous war, the better for all of us."